Azure/azure-storage-fuse/README.md

     * `accountName`: Specifies the storage account blobfuse targets.
     * `blobEndpoint`: Specifies the blob endpoint to use.
 Defaults to *.blob.core.windows.net, but is useful for targeting storage emulators.
     * `authType`: Overrides the currently specified auth type.
 Options: Key, SAS, MSI (Using this option is only available for 1.2.0 or above)
     * `logLevel`: Specifies the logging level.
-Helps to change the logging level dynamically.
-Read 'Logging' section for details.
-For allowed values refer to --log-level command line option.
+Use to change the logging level dynamically.
+Read `Logging` section for details.
+For allowed values refer to `--log-level` command line option.

 - Account key auth:
     * `accountKey`: Specifies the storage account key to use for authentication.